pzelnip/www.codependentcodr.com/content/devopsdaysyyj.md

 space such as Vagrant, Terraform, Vault, and others.

-The talk started with a bit of a history lesson on how operations work has evolved over the last 10 years or so, going from physical servers to virtualization, to the cloud, etc.  He then dove in to an overview of [Terraform](https://www.terraform.io/) which is a really great tool for provisioning infrastructure via code.
-He then concluded with a quick demo of using Terraform to provision a webserver in Google Cloud with a DNS entry provisioned in AWS via Route 53.
+The talk started with a bit of a history lesson on how operations work has evolved over the last 10 years or so, going from physical servers to virtualization, to the cloud, etc.  They then dove in to an overview of [Terraform](https://www.terraform.io/) which is a really great tool for provisioning infrastructure via code.
+They then concluded with a quick demo of using Terraform to provision a webserver in Google Cloud with a DNS entry provisioned in AWS via Route 53.
 Simple, but really was a nice little overview of the kind of stuff that's possible with Terraform.